|

 – CAREFULLY!

-Do the coax first.
+the coax

 I always like to add a short piece of shrink tubing to the ends of the

 coax.
-You will need to cover the ground shields at the switch with
+You will need to cover the ground shields at the switch

 shrink tubing.
 Note that the rear balance pot center tap goes to

 the front 100K printed circuit plate ’in’ terminal.
-The ‘out’ terminal
+The ‘out’

 of the front plate (A) goes to the mode switch ‘single’ terminal.
+But

-But you know that since you marked the wires and cables.
+you know that since you marked the wires and cables.
 The (B)

 output goes to the terminal with the wire jumper.

-The final wiring is from
+wiring is from

-the AURAL COMPENSATION pot (center tap) to the ‘in’ terminal of the C plate
+the AURAL COMPENSATION pot (center tap) to the ‘in’ terminal of the C

 and ‘D’ plate.
 At the same time you have these wires to replace,

-replace the ground wire from the from PC board to the ground buss on the
+replace the ground wire from the from PC board to the ground buss on

 switch.

-Run the ‘out’ wires from
+‘out’ wires from

-the one meg plates to the correct capacitor inputs under the chassis.
+the one meg plates to the correct capacitor inputs under the

+chassis.
 Note that there is a ground wire from the junction of two 47K resistors

 that has to be run to the ground buss on the attenuator.

-You are about done.
+You are

+about done.
 After connecting inputs and outputs, power on the preamplifier.
 You

-will note, assuming you made no errors, there is a click when the attenuator
+will note, assuming you made no errors, there is a click when the

 is rotated.
 This is the make break of the switch contacts.